 Option Grid decision aids are brief, easy-to-read tools that help patients and providers compare healthcare options.
-The content is created based on the questions patients most frequently ask when they need to make preference-sensitive decisions.
+Content is developed using the most curreent evidence available and is focused on the questions patients most frequently ask when they need to make preference-sensitive decisions.
 Providers can select two to three options to compare and, for select topics, fill in patient-specific data to customize the grid.

 Empowers Patients: Helps patients share what matters most to them

 Evidence-Based: Uses highest quality clinical evidence available

 Patient-Tested: Co-developed with patients to make sure the patient voice is heard

 Simple to Use: Can be used in clinical visits without adding extra time

 Meets Requirements: Meets all shared decision making policy requirements and incentives